Teyras/MT/text/chapters/330_containers_implementation.md

 a daemon-like service created by the exercise author.

 The current job configuration format consumed by the worker does not allow this.
-With Docker, we can easily start a set of preconfigured containers using publicly available images (or, if needed, images from our private registry used for runtime environments) for each test and shut them down afterwards.
+With Docker, we can easily start a set of pre-configured containers using publicly available images (or, if needed, images from our private registry used for runtime environments) for each test and shut them down afterwards.
 These services will run in an isolated network namespace into which the tested program